evan-mason/drafter/README.md

 - tickTock() in the timer, we convert to seconds from milliseconds then back to seconds again.
 This is stupid.

 IMPORTANT FIXES TO MAKE
-- Pagination resets if I attempt to reload the player picker.
-So I have disabled it for now.
 - You can currently steal other users picks, as well as you can redraft your own players and the picks will be deleted

 IMPORTANT COMMANDS